Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 <!-- > -->

-Redux is a tool for managing application state.
+Redux is a tool for managing the application state.
 If you've ever had trouble managing data, changes to data, or handling user input Redux might solve your problems!

 <!-- > -->